 KILLARNEY.
 EXCURSION TO DINGLE PENINSULA

-Rugged Good Looks DINGLE PENINSULA Visit the Blasket Islands Centre and stop in Dingle.
-KILLARNEY Free time this evening.
+Rugged Good Looks Enjoy panoramic views along Dingle Peninsula on the way to the Blasket Island Centre.
+Learn about the way of life and unique literary achievements on the string of remote offshore islands evacuated by the last inhabitants in 1953.
+Return to Killarney via the town of Dingle and enjoy some free time.
 (B,D) 107 mi / 172 km TOUR HIGHLIGHT LEGENDARY LIVES Irish history comes alive on the Dingle Peninsula with a view beyond the breathtaking shores of the Wild Atlantic Way, where Irish families once lived off the land and sea on the Blasket Islands.
 The Blasket Islands Centre on the peninsula’s edge tells the story of these hearty people and their stories that live on in the prolific Irish literature of the 1800s islanders.
 Today, the town of Dingle is a vibrant spot and mecca for curious characters, artists, and artisans.

 Day 12